The kidneys are a pair of bean-shaped organs in the back of the body and they perform the following functions:

 However, patients with complications may require more frequent reviews.

-In order for your kidney transplant to be successful, you will need to take a combination of medications.
+To get the best long-term results, you will need to take a combination of medications.
 There are two important groups of medications:

 It is important to take these medications every day, according to your doctor’s instructions.